Why Is Chemical Safety Important

 1. Know emergency phone numbers

-2. Know equipment shutdown procedure
+2. Know the equipment shutdown procedure

 4. Identify and list out all possible emergency situations